Joseph Philip Amadio, 1812 - 1892

 Figure 7.
 Some microscope slides retailed by Amadio.
 The green-papered slides are imprinted with Joseph Amadio’s initials, and were presumably provided to his suppliers by Amadio.
 The two left-most slides, ‘water beetle’ and ‘bamboo cane’, were made by John Barnett, based on his distinctive handwriting.
 The five red slides on the right were made by Charles Topping.
 Amadio and several other big retailers, such as the Smith and Beck consortia, frequently hid the identities of their suppliers, hence the circular stickers that cover Topping’s name on three of the slides.
 By preventing customers from knowing the actual makers of slides and other supplies, retailers such as Amadio could both pretend that they were the manufacturers and avoid losing customers who might bypass the middleman by going directly to the makers.

 Figure 8.
 Microphotograph slides offered by Amadio in 1858.
 The vast majority can be attributed to John Benjamin Dancer, and are indicated in the figure by the letter “D” and the corresponding number in Dancer’s production lists.
-Four others, indicated by a green * were produced by William O. Geller (“W.O.G.”).
-A fifth, “John Hunter”, marked with a red #, was of an engraving by Geller, who probably also made the microphotograph.
+Six others, indicated by a green * are microphotographs known to have been produced by William O. Geller (“W.O.G.”).
+A seventh slide, “John Hunter”, marked with a red #, was of an engraving by Geller, who probably also made the microphotograph.
 The “Testimonial” was an advertising microphotograph, examples of which are shown in Figure 9.

 Figure 9.
 “Testimonial” microphotograph slides, sold by Joseph Amadio.
 (A) An unmagnified view of a Testimonial image.
 (B and C) Magnified views of Testimonial texts.
 (D) 1858 print copy of a testimonial microphotograph (see below).